3D Printing in Architecture: From Design to Physical Model

 Traditional architectural model production can take weeks.
 With 3D printing, this time is reduced to days, or even hours.
 This speed fundamentally changes the design process.

-• Early Error Detection: A physical model often reveals problems with proportions, connections, or the overall impression of a building that can easily be missed in a digital environment.
-Correcting an error at an early stage is always cheaper.
+- Early Error Detection: A physical model often reveals problems with proportions, connections, or the overall impression of a building that can easily be missed in a digital environment.
+Research shows that an error caught in the design phase costs up to 100× less to fix than the same error discovered during construction.

 For developers and architects, the ability to clearly and engagingly communicate their vision is crucial for success.
 A 3D printed model is a powerful tool in this regard.

 One of the greatest advantages of 3D printing is the ability to create highly complex and organic shapes with relative ease.
-Facades with intricate patterns, parametric designs, or complex roof structures, which would be extremely difficult and expensive to produce manually, are a breeze for a 3D printer.
+Facades with intricate patterns, parametric designs, or complex roof structures, which would be extremely difficult and expensive to produce manually, are straightforward for a 3D printer.

 3D printing finds application across the entire field: